digbmc/dssf-syll/_weeks/02-data.md

 - Make your own map of Philadelphia that's aligned with your interests (art museusms and public art; vegan restaurants; craft stores and yarn shops, etc.)

 ### 11:30 AM Discussion
+- When building your map, what information did you find?
+- Was there a specific story told that emerged when you created your map?
+- What conclusions did you reach from mapping the data?

 ### 12:00 PM Lunch Break